ARE BASEBALL CARDS WORTHLESS

 Even during the market lows of the early 1990s, the most valuable vintage cards from the 1950s and 1960s retained strong values in the thousands to tens of thousands of dollar range for the rarest examples in pristine condition.
 Iconic cards like the 1952 Topps Mickey Mantle and 1957 Topps Ted Williams maintained demand from serious collectors interested in condition census rarities.

-Read also: LIST OF VALUABLE 90S BASEBALL CARDS
+Read also: BASEBALL CARDS FOR SALE 2020

 In the late 1990s, the young children who grew up collecting cards in the 1980s came of age and began reminiscing about their childhood hobby.
 This rekindled nostalgia led to a resurgence of interest that helped stabilize the market bottom and begin lifting values again.
 While common modern cards from the 1990s crash period still held little value, better condition vintage and rare rookie cards started to climb back up.